The Sports Coaching project helps to highlight the importance getting fit and having fun at the same time!

-Sports Coaching, Child Care, Building, Teaching and Photography volunteers in Ghana all live together and there are generally 1 to 5 volunteers in total however this may vary.
+Sports Coaching, Child Care, Building, Teaching and Photography volunteers in Ghana all live together.
+There are usually 1-5 volunteers with a maximum of 20 volunteers when there are larger groups, but this varies considerably throughout the year.
 Some volunteers choose to combine the different volunteer roles while in Ghana.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.